Direct Burial Ethernet Cable: Gel Filled vs. Waterproof Tape

 - dry to the touch, but ready to be activated by water.

 - tough and protective of the copper conductors from mechanical damage.
-The waterproof tape inside trueCABLE’s outdoor cable is such that the average person cannot rip it, even after cutting the edge first and trying to remove it from the cable end, like you can do with aluminum foil shielding.
+The waterproof tape inside trueCABLE’s Direct Burial cable is such that the average person cannot rip it, even after cutting the edge first and trying to remove it from the cable end, like you can do with aluminum foil shielding.
 Get out the flush cutters, you will need them.

 - requires no cleanup and is not a fire hazard.